 Burning Palms Beach

-After about an hour the forest suddenly ends and the trail bursts out onto the open grassland that stretches out all the way to the ocean.
+After about an hour, the forest suddenly ends, and the trail bursts out onto the open grassland that stretches out all the way to the ocean.
 An elevated walkway leads across the headland towards Burning Palms Beach.

-The head-spinning change of scenery from closed forest to sweeping coastal vistas makes you feel like have been transported to a different world.
-On the right sandstone cliffs rise out of the brilliantly blue ocean and on the left, forest-covered escarpment towers over the grassland.
+The head-spinning change of scenery from closed forest to sweeping coastal vistas makes you feel like you have been transported to a different world.
+On the right, sandstone cliffs rise out of the brilliantly blue ocean and on the left, forest-covered escarpment towers over the grassland.
 Burning Palms beach is virtually deserted on a cool winter day.